 Keep in mind that you can change your Michigan LLC name at any time if you want.

-The state requires businesses to follow certain guidelines when naming your LLC:
+The state requires businesses to follow certain guidelines when naming their LLCs:

-- The name of the LLC must be distinguishable from other business entities.
+- The name of the LLC must be distinguishable from that of other business entities.

 - The name of your limited liability company should be followed by the abbreviation “LLC” or “L.L.C”